Garth Brooks: Support for gay rights

 In a 1999 interview with George, Brooks said, "But if you're in love, you've got to follow your heart and trust that God will explain to us why we sometimes fall in love with people of the same sex."
 Lyrics to his song, "We Shall Be Free", features the line, "When we're free to love anyone we choose," which has been interpreted as a reference to same-sex relationships.
 Brooks won a 1993 GLAAD Media Award for the song.

 In 2000, Brooks appeared at the Equality Rocks benefit concert for gay rights.
 He sang a duet with openly gay singer George Michael.

-Brooks' half-sister, Betsy Smittle, who died in 2013, was a well-known musicianreleasing her own album Rough Around the Edges (as Betsy) and part of Brooks' band for some years.
+Brooks' half-sister, Betsy Smittle, who died in 2013, was a musician who released her own album Rough Around the Edges (as Betsy) and was part of Brooks' band for some years.
 She also worked with the late country star Gus Hardin and other musicians in Tulsa.
 Smittle was a lesbian, and Brooks has credited her with some of the inspiration for his support for same-sex marriage.

+Sexual assault allegation

+In October 2024, Brooks was sued by his former hairstylist and makeup artist who claimed she was sexually harassed by him on several occasions.
+She also claimed that Brooks raped her during a trip the two took to film a Grammy tribute in 2019.
+Brooks has denied the allegations, calling them a "shakedown" and an extortion attempt.
+He initially sued his accuser under a pseudonym in an attempt to block the allegations from coming to light.
+In response to the lawsuit naming him, Brooks named his accuser in a countersuit.

 Awards and records

 Brooks has won a record 22 Academy of Country Music Awards and received a total of 47 overall nominations.
-His 13 Grammy Award nominations have resulted in 2 awards won, along with Billboard Music Awards, Country Music Association Awards, and many others.
+He has won two Grammy Award and has 13 nominations, along with Billboard Music Awards, Country Music Association Awards, and many others.
 Brooks' work has earned awards and nominations in television and film as well, including the Primetime Emmy Awards and Golden Globe Awards.
 He was inducted into the Country Music Hall of Fame in 2012.
 In 2010, he was inducted into the Cheyenne Frontier Days Hall of Fame.
 He has also been inducted into the Songwriters Hall of Fame, and the Musicians Hall of Fame and Museum.

 In 2020, Brooks was awarded the Library of Congress Gershwin Prize for Popular Song.
 Age 57 at the time he was named as the Gershwin honoree, he is the youngest recipient of the award.
 Also in 2020, Cher presented Brooks with the Billboard Icon Award.

 In 2021, Brooks was named a recipient for the 43rd Annual Kennedy Center Honors.